Cornwall & IoS SENDiASS (Special Educational Needs & Disability Information, Advice & Support Service)

 Inclusion details

-Easy to read leaflets, the service is located in an accessible building and a range of communication methods are available
+Easy to read leaflets and a range of communication methods are available

 Staff hold qualifications in childcare and education and hold over 30 years joint experience of working with children, young people and their families including those with SEND.